ghoulmann/raspberry_pi_gifted/gifted.md

 It can be changed here and now.
 The default password will be addressed again later in the chapter called _User Administration._

-{text:soft-page-break} Memory_split: if you're a gamer or planning to do much in a windowed environment, set aside some RAM for video processing: 256MB or less.
+Memory_split: if you're a gamer or planning to do much in a windowed environment, set aside some RAM for video processing: 256MB or less.
 Or so.
 I offer video just enough memory that it can provide me a tolerable graphical user